Historic Flat Rock, Inc.

 In 1973, the North Carolina Department of Archives and History surveyed the Flat Rock area.
 As a result, the Flat Rock District is now included in the National Register of Historic Places.
 The entire village is a treasure trove of historic architectural elements.

-To protect and preserve, in the community of Flat Rock in Henderson County, NC, such landmarks (including but not limited to public buildings, churches, houses, woodlands and open spaces) as are or may be of historical, architectural, cultural or recreational value to the community, state, and nation.
+To protect, preserve and promote, in the community of Flat Rock in Henderson County, NC, such landmarks (including but not limited to public buildings, churches, houses, woodlands and open spaces) as are or may be of historical, architectural, cultural or recreational value to the community, state, and nation.

 To solicit funds with which to purchase property described in paragraph (a) for purposes of protection or preservation; to dispose of such property through sale to individuals, corporations, or institutions.